 - The Leukemia & Lymphoma Society's (LLS's)

-- Information Specialists, who are highly trained oncology social workers, nurses and health educators.
+- Information Specialists, who are highly trained oncology social workers and nurses.
 Speak one-on-one with an Information Specialist, Monday through Friday, from 9 a.m to 9 p.m.
-ET:
+ET.

 - Financial support

 - Nutrition consultations with a registered dietitian

 - Free information booklets and other materials

 - Educational videos

 - Federal and state laws.
 Laws such as the Americans with Disabilities Act (ADA) protect qualified cancer survivors from job or insurance discrimination.
 For more information, visit the ADA website and the Cancer Legal Resource Center website.

 - Vocational rehabilitation.
 Many states offer vocational rehabilitation services to qualified individuals.
 Eligibility and services vary by state.
 You can find a list of state offices at the Office of Special Education and Rehabilitative Services website.

 - National advocacy organizations.
 Click here to read about LLS Advocacy.

 Advocacy organizations offer support, information and advice for cancer survivors.
 Other groups include: